IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - The [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) Profile defines the Provide X-User Assertion [ITI-40] transaction to retrieve an SAML 2 assertion for authorization, but does not profile the transaction, leaving the details to national extensions and project-specific implementations.
 In contrast, the IUA Profile specifies the analog Get Access Token [ITI-71] for OAuth 2.1-compliant access token.

-- While the [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) Profile relies on the [ATNA](http://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Authenticate Node [ITI-19] transaction to authenticate the client (or client network node), IUA uses the mechanism defined in the OAuth 2.1 Authorization Framework to authenticate client applications.
+- While both IUA and XUA profiles relies on the [ATNA](http://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Authenticate Node [ITI-19] transaction to provide a secure communication and server side authentication; the [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) would use the "STX: TLS 1.0 Floor with AES", "STX: TLS 1.0 Floor with BCP195", "STX: TLS 1.2 Floor using BCP195" Options or the "STX WS-Security" Option to authenticate the client (or client network node); and IUA uses the "STX: HTTPS IUA" Option to leverage IUA to authenticate client applications.

 - While [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) supports SAML 2 Assertions only, the IUA Profile supports access token in JWT, SAML 2.0 Assertion or custom formats (in case the Token Introspection Option is implemented).